 Recent research by Global Market Insights revealed that the global OSS/BSS market is set to grow to more than $50 billion by 2024.
 This would suggest that the BSS space is set for a major bounce.
 But before we get too carried away, let’s consider the recent Ericsson news about its failed Revenue Manager solution and the associated $860M restructuring costs.
 This suggests that there is still some turmoil and ongoing changes in the industry.
 Big single system vendors BSS projects don’t have a history of working too well.
 Add in digital transformation and 5G coming down the line and customers wanting more changes in shorter timescales and the chances of success from big bang BSS transformation projects are somewhat slim.
 I’m pretty sure Ericsson will agree.

 At MWC this change in the BSS space was very evident.
 Openness and collaboration are now the order of the day.
 This change is being driven by the visionary operators who know that they need to evolve and do it a lot quicker than they previously thought.
 This move towards collaboration and openness between vendors and SI companies is being driven by commercial reality and a new market dynamic.
 Just like operators, OTTs and increasingly platform providers see themselves as partners in one market, channels in another and competitors in yet another, the OSS/BSS vendors, SIs and platform providers also need to develop this dynamic approach to partnerships and collaboration.
 This vendor openness and collaboration is being cheered on by operators.
-They know that they need to upgrade their BSS to cater for digital services and 5G and that they don’t want more of the same vendor lock-in with expensive and slow to change systems (even if they do have Digital and 5G badges on the side).
-The single vendor big bang transformation projects don’t work.
-Ericsson's Revenue Manager is a testimony to that.
-Operators want to work with vendors who are open to new partnerships and business models and their systems are designed with degree of openness in their DNA.
+They know that they need to upgrade their BSS to cater for digital services and 5G and that they don’t to be tied into a network equipment vendor, who may or not, still be involved in developing BSS in a year’s time.
+The single vendor big bang transformation where the same vendor supplies all network equipment, all OSS and all BSS projects don’t work.
+Ericsson’s Revenue Manager is a testimony to that.
+Operators want to work with vendors who are open to new partnerships and business models and their systems are designed with degree of openness and specialisation in their DNA.

 Out with the old, in with the new